The Missing Cross to Purity

 among those called christians, who are out of the life.

-And they that have lost the cross of Christ, which is the power of God,
+And those who have lost the cross of Christ, which is the power of God,

 in which is the true fellowship,